Miles Browning: Guadalcanal

-Banishment
+Removal from Command

-In the spring of 1944, during a nighttime showing of a film on Hornet's hangar deck, someone discharged a CO2 canister and triggered a stampede.
+On 13 April 1944, Rear Admiral Joseph J. Clark had hoisted his flag on Hornet as commander of Task Group 58.1, which consisted of Hornet and three Independence-class light carriers.
+Not long after this, during a nighttime showing of a film on Hornet's hangar deck, someone discharged a CO2 canister and triggered a stampede.
 In the chaos, two sailors fell overboard; one of them drowned.
-By this time, Browning had alienated several of his superiors, including Admirals Joseph J. Clark and Marc Mitscher, who were waiting for Browning to make a misstep after numerous mistakes in ship-handling and general insubordination.
-He was also generally hated by his subordinates, in particular, the pilots, who held him responsible for numerous crashes as he enforced an unrealistically short take-off distance for the Curtiss SB2C Helldiver based on the theoretical claims of the manufacturer, instead of the practical experience of the pilots.
-When Browning refused to have a boat lowered to rescue the drowning sailors, despite Admiral Clark's recommendation that he do so, a board of investigation was ordered, which criticized Browning's command.
-The ensuing ruin of his career, "one of the great wastes to the American prosecution of the war, resulted from nothing to do with combat.
+By this time, Browning had alienated several more of his superiors, including Admiral Clark and Task Force 58 commander Vice Admiral Marc Mitscher, who were waiting for Browning to make a misstep after numerous ship-handling mistakes and general insubordination.
+Browning was also widely hated by his subordinates, especially the pilots, who held him responsible for numerous crashes as he enforced an unrealistically short take-off distance for the Curtiss SB2C Helldiver, which he based on the manufacturer's theoretical claims instead of the pilots' own practical experience with as-built aircraft on the carrier.
+When Browning refused to have a boat lowered to rescue the drowning sailors despite Admiral Clark's urgent recommendation that he do so, a board of investigation was ordered, which led to Browning's removal from command.
+The ensuing ruin of his career, which Morison called "one of the great wastes to the American prosecution of the war", may have had little to do with combat results but had a great deal to do with flaws in his leadership.
 Browning was removed from command of Hornet in May 1944 and reassigned to the Command and General Staff College at Fort Leavenworth, Kansas, where he taught carrier battle tactics during the final months of the war.

-Halsey was given command of the carrier-oriented Third Fleet during 1944–1945, but with his old chief of staff tossed onto the beach, he made grave mistakes that Browning might well have been able to help prevent.
+After World War II

 Browning toured Japan in 1949, and stated that radiation damage from the atomic bombs was a "myth".
-He pointed to gardens and a number of tall chimneys left standing in Hiroshima and Nagasaki as proof that there were no long-term effects of the blasts.
+He pointed to gardens and a number of tall chimneys left standing in Hiroshima and Nagasaki as "proof" that there were no long-term effects from the blasts.

 Browning retired from active duty on January 1, 1947, and was retroactively promoted to rear admiral (upper half).
 He was appointed New Hampshire's Civil Defense Director in 1950, where he devised a plan wherein 500,000 displaced residents of Boston could be housed in New Hampshire private homes in the event of disaster.
 Browning resigned from this post in 1952.

 On September 29, 1954, Browning died of systemic lupus erythematosus at Chelsea Naval Hospital in Boston.
 He was buried on October 6, 1954, at Arlington National Cemetery.

 Fictional portrayals

 In the 1976 film Midway, Browning was portrayed by actor Biff McGuire.

 In the 1988 TV-mini series War and Remembrance, Episode 3, Browning was portrayed by actor Michael McGuire.

+In the 2019 film Midway Browning was portrayed by actor Eric Davis.

 In the 2019 film Dauntless: The Battle of Midway, Browning was portrayed by actor C. Thomas Howell.